 This programme information document is your essential guide for your study, so please read it carefully and keep it handy for future reference.

 Your lecturers, tutors/kaiako and support staff are approachable, friendly and committed to creating a positive, inclusive and inspiring learning environment.
-Please do not hesitate to ask questions or request help - we are here to support you.
+We look forward to journeying with you as you study with us.

 Ngā manaakitanga